-The rules around superannuation, and superannuation in SMSFs (Self Managed Super Funds) specifically, seem to change regularly and if you are an SMSF trustee it is your responsibility to keep on top of changes to any superannuation rules.
+The rules around superannuation and superannuation in SMSFs (Self Managed Super Funds) seem to change regularly.
+If you are an SMSF trustee, it is your responsibility to keep on top of changes to any superannuation rules.

-While you can rely on your accountant or advisor for advice, ultimately you are the one responsible for the management of your SMSF so it’s important to keep on top of any changes as they can have significant impacts on the strategies that you are in process of implementing and your plans for the future.
+While you can rely on your accountant or advisor for advice, you are the one responsible for the management of your SMSF.
+Thus, it’s important to keep on top of any changes as they can have significant impacts on the strategies that you are in process of implementing and your plans for the future.

-Getting back to basics for a minute – what is superannuation?
-It is simply money set aside to provide you with income in your retirement.
-Generally, people start to accumulate super when they work as an employee – employers are obliged to pay a ‘superannuation guarantee’ amount to an employee’s superannuation fund in addition to the salary or wages that they pay.
+Getting back to basics for a minute: what is superannuation?
+Superannuation is money set aside to provide you with income during your retirement.
+Generally, people start to accumulate super when they work as an employee as their employers are obliged to pay a ‘superannuation guarantee’ to an employee’s superannuation fund in addition to the latter’s salary or wages.

-Many people think super is complicated and yes, there are quite a few rules about how much you can contribute and what you can and can’t do, but bottom line, super is just a structure in which investments can be held.
-You can choose to put your superannuation money into an industry or retail fund and let others manage the investments for you or you may decide to manage your own super by opening an SMSF.
+Many people think that superannuation is complicated.
+It might be that way as there are quite a few rules about how much you can contribute and what you can and can’t do.
+The bottom line is that superannuation is just a structure in which investments can be held.
+You can choose to put your superannuation money into an industry or retail fund and let others manage the investments for you.
+If not, may decide to manage your super by opening an SMSF.

-Everyone has differing opinions on the pro’s and con’s of super but if you are an employee you have to do something with it and it can be an effective structure to accumulate and preserve assets for retirement so even having a basic understanding of what you can and can’t do with your super is useful to help with your long term planning.
+Everyone has differing opinions on the pros and cons of super.
+If you are an employee, you have to do something with it, and it can be an effective structure to accumulate and preserve assets for retirement.
+Thus, even having a basic understanding of what you can and can’t do with your super is useful to help with your long-term planning.

-Let’s talk about contributions – yes, successive governments seem to be making it harder to get money into the concessionally taxed super environment, however, there are still things you can do to build up your super.
+Let’s talk about contributions.
+Successive governments seem to be making it harder to get money into the concessionally taxed super environment.
+However, there are still things you can do to build up your super.

 Catch-up Concessional Contributions

-The non concessional or contributions made with after tax dollars are also available to everyone.
-Again there is an annual limit but the limit is approximately 4 times higher than the concessional contribution limit.
-Also, there is the capacity to make three years worth of contributions in the one year, however, this means that no further contributions can be made for the next 2 years.
+The non-concessional contributions made with after-tax dollars are also available to everyone.
+Again, there is an annual limit but the limit is approximately 4 times higher than the concessional contribution limit.
+Also, there is the capacity to make three years’ worth of contributions in one year.
+However, this means that no further contributions can be made for the next 2 years.

-If you have reached the eligible age, you may be able to contribute funds from the proceeds of the sale of your home into your superannuation fund.
-This type of contributions is on top of your concessional and non-concessional annual limits.
-You must satisfy a range of criteria to be eligible to make the contribution, the main one being that the home must be in Australia and have been owned by you or your spouse for at lease 10 years and the disposal must be exempt or partly exempt from capital gains tax.
+If you have reached the eligible age, you may contribute funds from the proceeds of the sale of your home to your superannuation fund.
+This type of contribution is on top of your concessional and non-concessional annual limits.
+You must satisfy a range of criteria to make the contribution, the main one being that the home must be in Australia and that you or your spouse owned it for at least 10 years.
+The disposal must be exempt or partly exempt from capital gains tax.

 Transition to Retirement Pension

 One strategy to get access to your super money before you retire is called a Transition to Retirement strategy.
-This just meant that a person who had reached their preservation age (anywhere from 55 upwards depending on your year of birth) could start a pension.
-Previously this used to be a great tax saving device because the investment earnings on the assets used to support the pension weren’t taxable but now the investment earnings will be taxable in the fund at 15% so the tax effectiveness of starting a transition to retirement pension may be lessened depending on the taxpayers individual circumstances.
+This just means that a person who had reached their preservation age (anywhere from 55 upwards depending on your year of birth) could start a pension.
+Previously, this used to be a great tax saving device because the investment earnings on the assets used to support the pension weren’t taxable.
+But now, the investment earnings will be taxable in the fund at 15% so the tax effectiveness of starting a transition to a retirement pension may be lessened depending on the taxpayer’s circumstances.

-The superannuation laws impose a number of requirements allowing you to access your superannuation money.
-If you are over 60 and you retire there are no restrictions on the form in which you can take your benefits out of super.
+The superannuation laws impose several requirements to allow you to access your superannuation money.
+If you are over 60 and you retire, then there are no restrictions on the form in which you can take your benefits out of super.
 You could start a pension or take a lump sum.
 This is quite a complex area and we suggest you talk to your super fund if you have an industry or super fund or speak to your accountant or financial planner if you have an SMSF.

-There is a maximum amount you can have in a tax free super pension account and this is called a transfer balance cap (TBC).
+There is a maximum amount you can have in a tax-free super pension account which is called a transfer balance cap (TBC).
 Penalty tax rates will apply to any pension amounts greater than the maximum amount.
 This amount is subject to periodic indexation.
 This is a highly complex topic but it is important to be aware so that you and your accountant and financial planner can manage your TBC as you move from the accumulation phase to retirement.

-Despite the application of the transfer balance capt there is no restriction on the amount that you can have in accumulation phase which is only taxed at 15%.
-Superannuation is and at least for the time being, will continue to be a concessionally taxed environment and a logical place to grow your wealth for retirement.
+Despite the application of the transfer balance cap, there is no restriction on the amount that you can have in the accumulation phase which is only taxed at 15%.
+Superannuation is and at least for the time being, will continue to operate in a concessionally taxed environment, making it a logical place to grow your wealth for retirement.